moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 I. __background tasks (link tomography calculations, routing table updates):__ seconds to minutes

 Some of these can only be achieved using high-quality hardware, while others are software tasks.
 Detailed analysis of these regimes will affect core software design in each network node type.

+## Hong-Ou-Mandel Effect

+Entnaglement distribution in quantum networks is performed by entanglement swapping (ES) on photonic qubits.
+Central to photonic ES is the Hong-Ou-Mandel (HOM) effect, regardless of the photonic qubit encoding or of the particular protocol implementing photonic ES. in this section, we give a brief overview of this effect.

+Consider two indistinguishable photons incident on a 50:50 beamsplitter (BS).
+A single-photon detector (SPD) is placed in each output mode of the BS.